Crochet

 Tie down where the lattice overlaps from the back side of the bobble stitches to secure.

-When rows are completed, FO leaving a long tail & sew around the edge on the back side.
+When rows are completed, FO leaving a long tail & sew around the edge on the back side, keeping the other yarn tails to the inside.
+Pull the tail to the inside when done.

 Special shout-out to my yarn group for all the love, help & support!
 You all are the best and I continue to be inspired by you daily.